elastic/apm/specs/agents/tracing-spans-destination.md

 The identifier for the destination service.

+**Usage**

+Currently, this field is not used anywhere within the product.
+The original intent was to use it as a display name of a service in the service map.

+**Value**

 For HTTP, use scheme, host, and non-default port (e.g. `http://elastic.co`, `http://apm.example.com:8200`).
 For anything else, use `span.subtype` (e.g. `postgresql`, `elasticsearch`).

-**Usage**

-Currently, this field is not anywhere within the product.
+If cluster information is available, it should be appended `${span.subtype}/${cluster}`.
+However, individual sub-resources of a service, such as the name of a message queue, should not be added.

 #### `context.destination.service.resource`